 - 5.3 The HMO SPD has been published to provide a tool for addressing the recognised impacts that HMO's may have in Portsmouth, most notably in relation to the residential amenity, both for occupiers of HMO's and neighbouring properties and housing mix of certain communities.
-Two of the key matters of principles explained in the HMO SPD are the assessment of housing mix to ensure balanced communities and the application of minimum room sizes, reflecting those in force as part of the private sector housing licencing regime, to ensure an appropriate living environment for future residents. - 5.4 In this case the application site is already in lawful use as an HMO and the application has been made to recognise the intention to increase its occupation by 1 occupant.
+Two of the key matters of principles explained in the HMO SPD are the assessment of housing mix to ensure balanced communities and the application of minimum room sizes, reflecting those in force as part of the private sector housing licencing regime, to ensure an appropriate living environment for future residents. - 5.4 In this case the application site is already in lawful use as a 6 bedroom HMO and the application has been made to recognise the intention to increase its occupation by 2 occupants.
 As such the application is not considered, on its individual facts to create any material impact on the balance of the community in the area.
 The HMO SPD suggests a threshold of 10% of dwellings in any area of 50m radius as a maximum proportion of HMO dwellings to C3, single household, dwellings.
 As the minor increase in occupancy does not change this mix of dwellings the proposal has no impact on this guidance.
-For reference, it can be noted however that the relevant 50m radius area is currently made up of 33 HMOs out of 72 properties, a percentage of 45.83%.
-This proposal of course has no effect on that percentage.
-The HMO SPD also described a number of circumstances where new HMOs are considered not desirable, such as where they 'sandwich' single household dwellings between HMOs or create a number of HMOs next to each other.
-As this proposal does not involve the creation of a new HMO these considerations are not brought into effect. - 5.5 The HMO use of this site currently benefits from a Licence granted by Portsmouth City Council to operate as an HMO with up to 7 occupants.
-This licence was granted on 07/11/2022.
+For reference, it can be noted however that the relevant 50m radius area is currently made up of 27 HMOs out of 79 properties, a percentage of 34.17%.
+This proposal of course has no effect on that percentage and the increase by two occupants in this specific area is not considered to materially affect the balance of the communit.
+The HMO SPD also described a number of circumstances where new HMOs are considered not desirable. such as where they 'sandwich' single household dwellings between HMOs or create a number of HMOs next to each other.
+As this proposal does not involve the creation of a new HMO these considerations are not brought into effect. - 5.5 The HMO use of this site currently benefits from a Licence granted by Portsmouth City Council to operate as an HMO with up to 8 occupants.
+This licence was granted on 07/11/22.

-5.6 The repurposing of internal rooms to accommodate the additional occupants within this proposal will have an effect on the ratio of communal/amenity space compared to private bedroom space available internally for future occupants.
+The repurposing of internal rooms to accommodate the additional occupants within this proposal will have an effect on the ratio of communal/amenity space compared to private bedroom space available internally for future occupants.
 While this matter will also be considered as part of the necessary licensing of the HMO by the Private Sector Housing team under the Housing Act, the HMO SPD identifies this as a consideration as part of the assessment of whether a good standard of living environment is provided for future residents as required by Local Plan Policy PCS23.
 Under the current proposal the following room sizes would be provided, as compared to the minimum size prescribed in the Council's adopted guidance: